AbdiHaryadi/tank-battle-simulation/README.md

 ## Now what?
 To make it more interesting, try to implement your own bot!

 Implement it by create a new YAML document.
+You can check some examples in `examples/bots`.
 This is the template:
 ```
 first_action: <first-action-name>